cheran-senthil/PyRival/README.md

 ---

 ### About
-- Standard Template written for use in PyPy 2
+- Standard Template written for use in all flavours of Python
 - Optimized code snippets written in Python 3

 ##